-The purpose of the instructional leadership preparation program is to prepare educational administrators for all leadership positions within elementary and secondary schools.
-The program affords exposure to and experience in theoretical and applied aspects of instructional leadership and supervision.
-Satisfactory completion of the master's program prepares students for Alabama Class A certification.
-A GPA of 3.25 is required for certification.
+The purpose of the instructional leadership preparation program is to prepare instructional leaders for all leadership positions within elementary and secondary school settings.
+The program exposes the candidate to theoretical and real world embedded field experiences.
+The program also provides a rigorous internship and residency experience.
+Admission requirements include: (1) professional educator certificate; (2) three years of successful teaching experience; and (3) an admission portfolio, and successful interview.
+Satisfactory completion of the master's program prepares students for the Alabama Class A certification.
+A GPA of 3.25 and a satisfactory Praxis II score is required for program completion and certification.